paulbaumgarten/gcse-query-tool/README.md

 # gcse-query-tool

-An sqlite tool to emulate the gcse query screen.
+A Python tool to emulate the gcse query screen for use with SQLite databases.

-I'm a teacher of the iGCSE Computer Science course.
-The databases section of the course, while it does not explicitly require the use of Microsoft Access, infers it by requiring students to complete exam questions with a table that closely resembles the Access Query tool.
+I'm a teacher of iGCSE Computer Science.
+The databases section of the course, while it does not explicitly require the use of Microsoft Access, infers it by requiring students to complete exam questions with a query tool that visually resembles the Access Query tool.
 An example of the GCSE question format follows...

 ![](gcse-question-example.png)

-Personal;y, I dislike Access and don't want to teach or encourage my students to use it.
+Personally, I dislike Access and don't want to teach or encourage my students to use it.
 I would much rather they learn an SQL based database, so I teach using SQLite.
 However, in order to properly prepare my students for their external exam, they do need some familiarity with this query screen.

 To that end, I have created this Python project which will use an SQLite database to present a screen that sufficiently replicates the functionality of the Access Query tool for the purposes of the GCSE Computer Science course.